top of page

 • Make sure your chimney is tall enough to pull air through (this is what makes the stove roar like a rocket).

-• Let it set, smooth surface with a layer of mortar with finer fiber.
+• Let it set, smoothing the surface with a layer of mortar with finer fiber.

 What you’ll find is pure magic: a flame that’s concentrated, efficient, and deeply satisfying to cook on.
 It’s a small step toward food sovereignty and a big step away from dependency on fossil fuels.